kardions/ChromaHeart/README.md

 # Chr0ma Hearts
-This is just a test of my visual novel. this will be updated periodically o/ currently using BGs found via google images and piccrew characters
+This is just a test of my visual novel. this will be updated periodically o/ currently using BGs found via google images and piccrew characters.

+This is the PicCrew maker i'm using right now: https://picrew.me/image_maker/523501